 Most of the time the barrier to an organized and clutter-free space is the current clutter.
 My hope is that over the course of 30 days, you will be able to overcome the thing standing in your way from maintaining a clutter free environment.
 Once the clutter is gone, then you only need to keep your effort’s focused on maintaining, which is much easier than attaining.

 OK, so now that you have an idea of what the habit looks in practice and the benefits of practicing it, it’s your turn!
 You don’t have to do every single one of these, but these are some ideas for you to implement.

 For the next 30 days:

-- Note how you feel after responding with grace and kindness instead of emotionally, annoyed, and/or harshly.
+- Note how you feel after clearing some of the clutter.

 - Practical tips: Call these feelings to mind whenever you don’t feel like following through on your habit.

 - Ask a friend or your spouse to join you in this habit.